 For the analysis of your data sets, it does not take much to tweak your data in ways to get valuable insights in just a few minutes.
 For instance, you can query your sales revenue with a simple SELECT statement, group by customer name, order the resulting revenue with a DESC function, and LIMIT the results to 10 so as to have your top 10 customers by sales revenue.
 You can also display your sales per region, country, product, gender; or you can calculate some rates, retention, or growth.

 To understand your findings better, it is advisable to visualize them through different charts and graphs.
 Choosing the right data visualization is important, as different views answer different questions!
 A pie chart will not speak as well as a line chart if your data must be seen over the course of time.
-Some graphs are better at telling a specific story, therefore you should choose your data visualization carefully for an efficient reporting.
+Some graphs are better at telling a specific story, therefore you should choose your data visualization carefully for efficient reporting.

 After analyzing and visualizing your insights, an efficient way to communicate your findings is to display them all under powerful dashboards and reports.
 There are a lot of ways to create dashboards, but it is not always a piece of cake when one doesn’t have the appropriate tools.
 Data visualization software are here to help you create compelling reports for you to share.
 An effective MySQL Reporting tool will let you work on your MySQL database, and even build your own MySQL queries without needing to write a single line of code!
 It is possible thanks to an intuitive drag & drop interface that turns your interactions automatically into queries.